The Falcon and the Winter Soldier: Filming

-Production on the series was scheduled to resume at Pinewood Atlanta Studios in August.
-Skogland said that the series' crew knew exactly what they needed to film once shooting was able to begin again.
+Production on the series was scheduled to resume at Pinewood Atlanta Studios in August 2020.
+Dillon returned to his home in Europe when the production shut down and was unable to come back to the U.S. when filming resumed.
+He was disappointed not to return, but said the majority of filming had been completed before the shut down, and there was already an amount of second unit and additional photography for the series that he did not shoot either which is not unusual for big productions.
+According to the series' editors, most of the footage from the original filming dates covered the first, second, and fifth episodes, with the third, fourth, and sixth still needing a lot of shooting after the shut down.
+Skogland said the crew knew exactly what they needed to film once shooting was able to begin again.
 Filming occurred at Atlantic Station in Atlanta in early September, and VanCamp finished filming her scenes for the series by the end of that month.
 Filming in Prague resumed by October 10, with locations including Olšany Cemetery and the Monastery of Saint Gabriel in Smíchov.
 Mackie said the cast and crew followed strict quarantine and social distancing measures while filming in Prague.
-The production wrapped on October 23.
+Production on The Falcon and the Winter Soldier wrapped in Prague on October 23.